Welcome to Wopular's coverage of Asia, World Health Organization.

-Asia, World Health Organization that have been featured on main sections
+Asia, World Health Organization | featured news

 More than 50 percent of patients infected with a new type of bird flu in China had no contact with poultry, the World Health Organization said on Friday, further raising questions about whether the virus was transmitted between humans.